danderson100/sheetsCrawler/README.md

     NOTE: You may have to use this instead: pip install gspread

 Step 4: Install Selenium for Python.
+If below doesn't work, more info can be found here: https://selenium-python.readthedocs.io/installation.html

     pip3 install -U selenium